NishchayAnand/software-engineering/React/Notes.md

 # Understanding React

+React is a library for building composable user interfaces.
+It encourages the creation of reusable UI components which present data that changes over time.

+Traditionally, web application UIs were built using templates or HTML directives.
+These templates dictate the full set of abstractions that you are allowed to use to build your UI.

+React approaches building user interfaces differently by breaking them into **components**.

+---

 React is a JavaScript library for building user interfaces (UIs) for web applications.
 It was built by Facebook to address the challenges of building complex and interactive user interfaces on the client-side.

 In a typical React application, the initial page load involves serving a static HTML template from the server.
 Once the static HTML is loaded in the browser, React takes over the control of rendering and updating the UI dynamically without requiring frequent page reloads.